Old Azeri

 Old Azeri (آذری, Āzarī; also spelled Adhari, Azeri or Azari) is the extinct Iranian language that was once spoken in the northwestern Iranian historic region of Azerbaijan (Iranian Azerbaijan) before the Turkification of the Azerbaijani people.
 Some linguists believe the southern Tati varieties of Iranian Azerbaijan around Takestan such as the Harzandi and Karingani dialects to be remnants of Old Azeri.
-Along with Tat dialects, Old Azeri is known to have strong affinities with Talysh and Zaza language and Zaza and Talysh are considered to be remnants of Old Azeri.
+Along with Tati dialects, Old Azeri is known to have strong affinities with Talysh and Zaza languages and both Zaza and Talysh are considered to be remnants of Old Azeri.
 Iranologist linguist W. B. Henning demonstrated that Harzandi has many common linguistic features with both Talysh and Zaza and positioned Harzandi between the Talysh and Zaza.

 Old Azeri was the dominant Iranic language in Azerbaijan before it was replaced by Azerbaijani, which is a Turkic language.

+Linguistic affiliation

+Modern Northwestern Iranian dialects (Adharic languages) believed to be linguistically closely related to Old Azeri.

+Glottolog classifies Old Adhari within the Adharic subgroup of the Northwestern Iranian languages along with languages such Tati of Iran and its dialects such as Harzandi, Kajali and Kilit, Talysh, Zaza and Gurani: